gurhub/objective-c-style-guide/README.md

 Target Build Setting “Treat Warnings as Errors” SHOULD be enabled.
 Enable as many [additional warnings](http://boredzo.org/blog/archives/2009-11-07/warnings) as possible.
 If you need to ignore a specific warning, use [Clang’s pragma feature](http://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-via-pragmas).

+# Formatting Your Code with a Shortcut

+Use [our custom .clang-format](https://github.com/gurhub/mgyky-clang-format) file for Objective-C projects

+### How to use with XCode8+

+* download latest release of XcodeClangFormat plug-in from https://github.com/mapbox/XcodeClangFormat.
+* put your .clang-format file in root project directory.
+* open XcodeClangFormat.app and show the custom path
+* add your keyboard shortcut: open System Preferences, click on Keyboard, and switch to the Shortcuts tab.
+In the list on the left, select App Shortcuts, then hit the + button.
+Select Xcode, enter Format Source Code, and define a shortcut of your liking.
+* Then, before committing your code to git use your shortcut!

 # Other Objective-C Style Guides

 If ours doesn’t fit your tastes, have a look at some other style guides: